Python Modules | Effective Use of Python Built-in Modules

 # 'Hello, world!'

 In this example, we first create a Python module named ‘mymodule.py’ with a function ‘hello()’ that prints ‘Hello, world!’.
 Then, in our main script, we import this module and call the function.
-The output, as expected, is ‘Hello, world!’.
+Once we run this python script, the output is ‘Hello, world!’.

 If you’re curious to dive deeper into Python modules, their benefits, and advanced usage, keep reading.
 This guide is designed to take you from a beginner to an expert in Python modules.
 Let’s get started!

 Python modules are all about organization and code reusability.
 To begin, let’s understand how to create a simple Python module.
 A Python module is essentially a .py file containing Python definitions and statements.
-For instance, let’s create a module named ‘greetings.py’ with a single function that prints a greeting:
+For instance, let’s create a module named ‘greetings.py’ and code a single function that prints a greeting:

 # greetings.py